 I am not a fan of getting up in the middle of the night, in the pitch black, to find my way to a bathroom.
 One way to limit the need to get up in the night is to force myself to use the restroom twice before going to bed.
 I think of my own response to my son when I tell him to go to the bathroom and he says he doesn’t need to go: “Even if you only pee a few drops, that means more space in your bladder to wait longer until you need to go again!”
 However, sometimes my body doesn’t cooperate.
-When this happens, having a red light to help see is definitely a plus.
-I also appreciate other campers using red lights on their walks around at night.
+When this happens, having a red light flashlight to help see is definitely a plus.
+We also appreciate other campers using red lights on their walks around at night.
 We enjoy looking at the stars so the less light pollution the better.

 Keeping it Personal:

 Now, this last thought should maybe have gone first but my question to you is what items are most important to you?
 Do you or anyone in your family sleep with a mask or blackout curtains?
 Find a way to make the tent really dark.
 On vacation do you require your own pillow?
 Bring it!
 Is your first coherent thought in the morning a need for coffee or tea?
 Make sure you have it available.
 Do you enjoy a bed snack every evening?
 Pack something for a treat.
 Think about what makes you comfortable at home and if you can replicate those at the campsite you will enjoy your time there.